 In order to compare deaf and hearing children in their development towards an adult vowel space, we constructed a 'reference plane'.
-The 40-dimension spectra of all utterances at 24 months of the 5 hearing children are merged into one table and reduced by means of a Principal Component Analysis (PCA).
-In figure 2 the overall distribution of variance is given.
+The 40-dimensional spectra of all utterances at 24 months of the 5 hearing children are merged into one table and reduced by means of a Principal Component Analysis (PCA).
+In Figure 2 the overall distribution of variance is given.
 The weights of the first and second eigenvector are given as well.
-As can be seen from table 2, the first and second PC together explain 54.5 % of the variance.
-All 855 measurements of the 5 NH children are projected in a plane constructed by means of these first two PCs (see Figure 3).